marick/Midje/README.md

 About Midje
 =======================

-Midje is (will be) a full-featured mocking package for Clojure that supports three levels of syntactic sugar:
+Midje is a test framework for Clojure that emphasizes mocking and [ease of use](http://exampler.com/ease-and-joy.html).
+It supports three levels of syntactic sugar:

 * **Unprocessed** None at all.
 You work with maps.
 For the person who hates my style of sugaring and wants to write